alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 - type: `bool`
 - default: `false`

+### DefaultStringComparisonIsCaseInsensitive

+If true, string comparison operations are case insensitive by default.

+- type: `bool`
+- default: `false`

 ## CustomOperators

 Using the `Register` method of this property you can add your own custom operators.